South African cricket match fixing scandal

-South Africa cricket match fixing refers to match fixing performed by several players of the South African cricket team, during their tour to India in the year 2000.
-The team was led by Hansie Cronje.
+In 2000, several players of the South Africa national cricket team, including captain Hansie Cronje, were found guilty of match fixing during their tour of India.

 Timeline

 On 7 April 2000, Delhi police Crime Branch officer Ishwar Singh Redhu revealed they had a recording of a conversation between Cronje and Sanjay Chawla, a representative of an Indian betting syndicate, over match-fixing allegations.
 Three other players, Herschelle Gibbs, Nicky Boje, and Pieter Strydom, were also implicated.

 On 8 April 2000, the United Cricket Board of South Africa denied their players were involved in match-fixing.
 Cronje said "the allegations are completely without substance".
 However, on 11 April Cronje was sacked as captain after confessing to Ali Bacher that he had not been "entirely honest".
 He admitted accepting between $10,000 to $15,000 from a London-based bookmaker for 'forecasting' results, not match fixing, during the recent one day series in India.

 In May 2000, the South African president Thabo Mbeki appointed a Commission of Inquiry into Cricket Match Fixing and Related Matters, with judge Edwin King as chairperson.
 On 7 June, the King Commission began.
 The following day, Gibbs revealed that Cronje had offered him $15,000 to score less than 20 runs in the 5th ODI at Nagpur.
 He also admitted another offer of $15,000 to Henry Williams to concede more than 50 runs in that same match.
 Gibbs scored 74 off 53 balls and Williams injured his shoulder and couldn't complete his second over, so neither received the $15,000.
 Off-spinner Derek Crookes, who was also a witness, admitted being surprised to open the bowling at Nagpur.

 On 15 June, Cronje released a statement that revealed all his contact with bookmakers.
 In 1996 during the third Test in Kanpur, he was introduced to Mukesh Gupta by Mohammad Azharuddin.
 Gupta gave Cronje $30,000 to persuade the South Africans to lose wickets on the last day to lose the match.
 South Africa were 127/5 chasing 460, Cronje was already out and spoke to no other players.
 "I had received money for doing nothing."
 During the return tour, Cronje received $50,000 from Gupta for team information.